Eighonet/muSSP_python/README.md

 ## Python wrapper for muSSP

-Provided code allows you to construct a proper graph for the [muSSP implementation of min-cost flow multi-object tracking](https://github.com/yu-lab-vt/muSSP) and infer trajectories of detected objects (see `test.py` for usage details).
+Provided code allows one to construct a proper graph for [the muSSP implementation of min-cost flow multi-object tracking](https://github.com/yu-lab-vt/muSSP) and infer trajectories of detected objects (see `test.py` for usage details).

 ### Dependencies